SigmaHQ/pySigma-backend-elasticsearch/README.md

 This is the Elasticsearch backend for pySigma.
 It provides the package `sigma.backends.elasticsearch` with the `ElasticsearchQueryStringBackend` class.
 Further, it contains the following processing pipelines in `sigma.pipelines.elasticsearch`:

-* ecs_windows in ecs submodule: ECS mapping for Windows event logs ingested with Winlogbeat.
+* ecs_windows in windows submodule: ECS mapping for Windows event logs ingested with Winlogbeat.
-* ecs_windows_old in ecs submodule: ECS mapping for Windows event logs ingested with Winlogbeat <= 6.x.
+* ecs_windows_old in windows submodule: ECS mapping for Windows event logs ingested with Winlogbeat <= 6.x.
+* ecs_zeek_beats in zeek submodule: Zeek ECS mapping from Elastic.
+* ecs_zeek_corelight in zeek submodule: Zeek ECS mapping from Corelight.
+* zeek_raw in zeek submodule: Zeek raw JSON log field naming.

 It supports the following output formats:

-* default: plain Elasticsearch query strings
+* default: Lucene queries.
+* dsl_lucene: DSL with embedded Lucene queries.
-* kibana: Kibana JSONL with Elasticsearch query strings (not yet implemented)
+* kibana: Kibana JSONL with Elasticsearch query strings (not yet implemented).

 This backend is currently maintained by: